 To provide a more accurate comparison, AgriStability adjusts your farming operation's reference margin to reflect your farm size and type in the program year.

 Calculating Structural Change

 Each year SCIC reviews your file to determine whether a structural change adjustment is necessary.
-For each year in your reference margin, an adjustment is made based on the farming operation’s current productive units.
-This calculation ensures your historical reference margin is an accurate reflection of what the margin would have been, had the operation remained the same size and scale as in the program year.
-If the structural change represents $5,000 and at least a 10 per cent difference in your margin, it will be subject to structural change adjustments.
+For each year in your reference margin, an adjustment is made based on your farming operation's current productive units.
+This calculation ensures your historical reference margin is an accurate reflection of what the margin would have been, had your operation remained the same size and scale as in the program year.
+If the structural change represents $5,000 and at least 10 per cent difference in your margin, it will be subject to structural change adjustments.